-Last week, our CEO, Russ Heddleston, spoke at Atrium to share insights on how to approach planning pitch meetings with potential investors.
-Russ joined Atrium’s Jared Verzello, Managing Counsel and Nick Resnik, Head of Accounts for the talk.
+Last week, our CEO, Russ Heddleston, spoke at a recent startup happy hour to share insights on how to approach planning pitch meetings with potential investors.
+Russ talked with Jared Verzello, former Managing Counsel at Atrium.
 They spent nearly an hour sharing advice on how best to prepare for your pitch meetings.
 Here are the top things you need to know:

 You’re not as good at pitching as you think you are

 “It doesn’t matter how good you are at pitching — you’re not as good as you think you are.
 So you should practice,” said Jared.
-He shared with the crowd of mostly pre-seed and seed founders that Justin Kan, the founder of Atrium, didn’t feel like he had nailed his pitch for the law-tech firm until his 80th try.
+He shared with the crowd of mostly pre-seed and seed founders that Justin Kan, the founder of Twitch, didn’t feel like he had nailed his pitch for his law-tech firm until his 80th try.

 Russ followed suit by offering founders a way to work around a potential rough start when pitching.
 “You’re going to want to start booking meetings about two months in advance.
 There will always be one VC who can fit you in earlier.
 Resist that early meeting.
 If it goes poorly, VCs tend to talk amongst themselves.
 It could taint your later meetings and work against you.”